 Make sure to stir occasionally until the vegetables are completely thawed.
 It should take about 15 minutes.

 And that’s it!
 They are done.
 If you’d like to take these seasoned peas and onions up a notch, you could sprinkle with red pepper flakes before eating.
-You could even add a little garlic butter to amp up the garlic flavor a bit.

 Questions you might have about how to make seasoned peas and onions: